 This is such a warming and comforting soup which is perfect for this cold wintery weather!
 This soup is thick and due to the veggies being roasted first, it tastes a little richer.
 Well...that might also be because I use an entire head of garlic for this recipe!
 When garlic is roasted is becomes so sweet and delicious!
 The flavour isn't overpowering like fresh garlic.
 Plus garlic is an excellent prebiotic so it's great for your gut microbiome.

-- Around 500g of pumpkin - I like to use varieties like kent rather than butternut
+- 500g of pumpkin - I like to use varieties like jap or kent rather than butternut

 - 1/2 large head of cauliflower